 Are you seeking relief from you rheumatological conditions?
-With the help of injectibles, Dr. Baker can ease your joint pain and discomfort.
-Contact our Beverly Hills office at (310) 274-7770 to learn more today.
+With the help of injectables, Dr. Baker can ease your joint pain and discomfort.
+Contact our rheumatology office at (310) 274-7770 to learn more today.

 Knee Injections and Rheumatology

 In cases where the knee has been affected by rheumatism and arthritis, several of the most common symptoms include:

 - Mobility problems

 Knee injections for arthritis pain relief and management can be used to administer steroids (corticosteroids) to help ease inflammation, or to inject hyaluronic acid, the naturally occurring fluid in a healthy knee that thins blood in a patient suffering from osteoarthritis.

 When an osteoarthritis flare-up occurs, the resulting pain and swelling may not always be alleviated with other treatments like ibuprofen.
 Common factors to consider for corticosteroid injections are:

 - Injections are designed to provide relief to the afflicted knee within anywhere from 24 to 48 hours after administration.